 On average, households sell species that are larger and more common, and consume more nutrient dense species (Figure 3, Q2).
 The portfolios of species that households catch and those they consume tend to be larger, less nutrient dense, and less common than the portfolio of species found in the ecosystem (Figure 3, column 2).
 In comparison to the caught and consumed species, species that are sold are more common, larger, and less nutrient dense than the portfolio of species found in the ecosystem (Figure 3, column 4).
 While our findings are aggregated to show overall patterns, within this highly seasonal flood-pulse system, the sale of fish is most common in seasons when fishing is most productive (24), and availability of common species may thus drive both higher catches and choices of which species to sell.

-These findings demonstrate that the filtering of biodiversity from ecosystem availability to ultimate use is not independent of species ecological characteristics.
-While the full suite of biodiversity available in the ecosystem may underpin the wider aquatic food web and production of the most harvested species, households do not directly use the entire constellation of species available, on average.
-The patterns of species use observed carry important implications for sustainability and diets though.
-Less common and larger species tend to both fetch higher prices and be more vulnerable to overexploitation.
-The targeting of larger species could lead to changes in ecosystems and the sustainability of the same fisheries that most support incomes.
-Indeed these species are declining in Tonle Sap Lake: catch of medium and large body species fell from 2000 to 2015, even as small species catches have remained stable or increased (33).
-A potentially incidental outcome of targeting large species even within a relatively indiscriminate fishery, however, is that portfolios of consumed species tend to be less nutrient dense than that which is available in the ecosystem.
+These findings carry two implications for fisheries sustainability and diets.
+First, while the full suite of biodiversity available in an ecosystem underpins wider aquatic food web functioning, households do not directly use the entire constellation of species available.
+Larger species, which are disproportionally represented in sold species portfolios, tend to fetch higher prices but are also more vulnerable to overexploitation.
+Indeed large species are declining in Tonle Sap Lake, even as small species catches have remained stable or increased (33).
+Their targeting and continued decline could lead to changes in ecosystems and the sustainability of the same fisheries that most support livelihoods and food security.
+Second, a potentially incidental outcome of selecting large species for sale, is that portfolios of consumed species tend to be more nutrient dense than those that are sold.
+Thus, relying on commercial information might not only underestimate the biodiversity within food systems, but also the nutritional contribution fisheries make to people’s diets.
+However, the nutrient density of consumed portfolios is lower than that available within ecosystems, underscoring that higher quality diets could be achieved if species were used in a way that better reflects ecosystem-level patterns.
 However, as households do consume species with the same nutrient density as what is represented within their catch portfolio, they are maximizing consumption of the most nutritious species caught while selling larger, less nutrient dense species.

-The multifaceted relationship between smaller fish, higher nutrient density, and lower prices underlies the trend we observe in the high nutrient density of consumed species.
-Similar patterns are observed in global settings (34), and nutritional value and potential of diverse aquatic species is increasingly being understood (10, 13, 35).
-Particularly within settings like inland Cambodia where fish consumption is high and biodiverse, it is critical that we better account for not only fish quantity but also biodiversity in fisheries as aquatic ecosystems are transformed by global change factors.
+Similar patterns in the multifaceted relationship between smaller fish, higher nutrient density, and lower prices are observed in global settings (34). [ SENTENCE ….]
+Beyond specific species, the nutritional value and potential of drawing from a diverse portfolio of aquatic species is increasingly recognized as a means to advance food security (10, 13, 35).
+Thus, within settings like inland Cambodia where people consume many species, it is critical that fisheries, public health and conservation policies broaden focus beyond fish quantity to the biodiversity within fisheries, especially as aquatic ecosystems are transformed by global change.

-Q3: Relationship between ecosystem biodiversity and household use of biodiversity consistent across characteristics
+Q3: Relationship between ecosystem biodiversity and use of biodiversity is consistent across household characteristics

-Analysis of household characteristics allows us to examine three key dynamics: whether the addition of household characteristics to our models affects the biodiversity relationships we observe, the relative roles of household characteristics and environmental context in driving biodiversity use by households, and whether specific household characteristics affect biodiversity use by households.
+Integrating household information into our analysis allows us to examine three key dynamics: whether the addition of household characteristics to our models affects the biodiversity relationships we observe, the relative roles of household characteristics and environmental context in driving biodiversity use by households, and whether specific household characteristics affect biodiversity use by households.